 Storage

-The cookies, iced, will keep well for up to 30 days in an airtight container.
-If you are planning on making them as gifts for other people, you can make them up to 2 weeks in advance.
-The start of February would be a good time.
+The iced cookies will keep well for up to 30 days in an airtight container.
+If you are planning on making them as gifts, you can make them up to 2 weeks in advance.
+The start of February would be a good time if they are meant for Valentine's Day.

 The cookies freeze well for up to 6 months in an airtight container.